Search This Site

 HTPC Case

 You have a couple choices here for your media center case.
 The case is going to be the visible portion of your HTPC, so it's up to you how much you want it to blend with the rest of your home theater system.
-With that thought in mind, you can spend anywhere from $75 all the way up to $800 on the home theater PC case alone.
-It's all a matter of what you want and how you want it to look.
-I am trying to keep the costs down in this guide, so I am going with the Silverstone LC20 ATX Media Center case.
-It has everything you need for a media center PC, with plenty of room inside for everything.
-The only downside to this case is the single optical drive bay.
-For this build, it is not a problem, but if you need to have multiple optical drives, then you may want to look at another case..
+With that thought in mind, you can spend anywhere from $75 all the way up to $800 on the media center computer case alone.
+It's all a matter of what you want, and how you want it to look.
+With a goal of trying to keep the costs down in this guide, the Silverstone LC20 ATX Media Center case is the recommendation.

 CPU